ieee-uottawa/ieeeuottawa-v2/content/pages/index.md

     subtitleFr: '800 King Edward Ave, Ottawa, ON K1N 6N5, STE 4026'
     items:
       - type: FeaturedItem
-        title: Use our lab equipment
+        title: Use our lab equipment and 3D printer
-        titleFr: Utilisez notre équipement de laboratoire
+        titleFr: Utilisez notre équipement de laboratoire et notre imprimante 3D
         text: >
           Need to use a breadboard, wire strippers or CD-Rs?
 Need to use an Altera DE2 Board or an oscilloscope for a project?
 We got your back.
+We also have a new 3D printer at your disposal.
         textFr: >
           Besoin d'une planche à pain, des pinces à dénuder ou des CD-R ?
 Besoin d'utiliser une carte Altera DE2 ou un oscilloscope pour un projet ?
           Nous avons tout!
+Nous avons également une nouvelle imprimante 3D à votre disposition.
         actions: []
         styles:
           self: